 A smirk appeared onto Roman's face when she felt her hand touch his.
 He knew it was an accident from her part, but he was still glad the action happened.
 The raven haired girl didn't glance towards him, she just kept walking.
 Before she was too far away from him, Roman spoke again wanting to get the last say in their conversation.
 His voice took a sarcastic tone that matched hers from before.

 Imogen paused in her steps when she heard him call her that.
 She didn't need to turn around to know he had a smirk on that handsome face of his.
 Shaking her head, Imogen decided to take the high ground again.
 Getting a hold of herself, she took out her iPod as she continued to walk away.
 The raven haired girl was in desperate need to listen to some David Bowie right about now.
 His music always made things better...and Imogen at the moment needed that equanimity.
 Especially after talking to Roman.

 It surprisingly didn't take long for Imogen to find Letha.
 The peppy blonde had been waiting by her locker.
 Which surprised Imogen since she didn't know that Letha was aware of where her locker was located at.
 Guess she must have asked the office.
 Or maybe Roman told her.
 Imogen had a feeling the second option was the right answer to that.

 As Imogen approached her locker she took out her earbuds right in the middle of David Bowie's song of Space Oddity.
 She needed to remind herself to listen to the full song again later on in the day.

-Letha's face brighten up when she caught sight of her.
+Letha's face brighten up when she caught sight of the raven haired girl.
 "Imogen!
 Hi!"
 She happily exclaimed.
 Her blue eyes shined as she spoke.

 Imogen couldn't help but return the smile back.
 The blonde's bubbly energy was slowly making its way onto her now.
 "Hey, Letha.
 So, Roman said you wanted to talk to me?"
 She asked deciding to get the point.